byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Free Data Structure**:
 A module section for storing information about the module that is organized arbitrarily, usually for use in an application-specific context, and that is always provided as raw input.

+### **Inline Mode**:
+A mode of running the TridyDB application exclusive from console or server mode, whereby the application presents the output of its argument(s) and immediately exits after that.

 ### **Meta-Operation Clause**:
 A clause controlling the behavior of the Tridy composer with respect to which modules a statement ends up being applied to.

+### **Mode**:
+A manner of running or using the TridyDB application that affects its general behavior.

 ### **Module**:
 A self-contained unit of information that is individually-addressable by the Tridy composer, and organized in Tridy's particular format consisting of three sections: a tagset, a free data structure, and a tree data structure.